oleksiikutuzov/deconz-exporter/README.md

 Currently only exports battery and Zigbee humidity, temperature, pressure and open-close sensor.

 ```
-Enviroment variables used to configure the exporter.
+Environment variables used to configure the exporter.
 HOST_PORT       Sets port to expose the prometheus metrics on. default to 80
 DECONZ_PORT     Sets the port deconz is available on. default to 80
 DECONZ_URL      Sets the url deconz can be reached by. default is 'localhost'